$1,656 to $1,950 pp (USD)

 Day 5

-Tsavo East National Park to Nairobi - Approximately 340kms (6-7 hours drive)
+Tsavo East National Park to Nairobi - Approximately 340 km (6 to 7-hour drive)

-Tsavo East National Park to Nairobi - Approximately 340kms (6-7 hours drive)
+Tsavo East National Park to Nairobi - Approximately 340 km (6 to 7-hour drive)

-After an early breakfast, we exit the park with a brief enroute game-viewing drive.
+After an early breakfast, we exit the park with a brief en route game-viewing drive.
 You will then embark on your drive to Nairobi, arriving in the late afternoon.
-We will drop you at your preferred location.
+We will drop you off at your preferred location.

-Alternatively, to avoid the long drive, you can opt to return to Nairobi by train on the Madaraka Express, which takes around 4 hours, and at an additional cost of $30 per person, booked in first class cabin.
-Upon your arrival in Nairobi with the train, we shall transfer you to your preferred location within Nairobi.
+Alternatively, to avoid the long drive, you can opt to return to Nairobi by train on the Madaraka Express, which takes around 4 hours, and at an additional cost of $30 per person, booked in a first-class cabin.
+Upon your arrival in Nairobi by train, we will transfer you to your preferred location within Nairobi.

 - Main Destination: